damianhakert/damianhakert.github.io/source/jobs/partner-marketing-manager/index.html.md

 * Strong communication skills without a fear of over communication.
 This role will require effective collaboration and coordination across internal and external contributors
 * Extremely detail-oriented and organized, able to manage multiple projects to meet deadlines
 * You share our [values](/handbook/#values), and work in accordance with those values
-* BONUS: A passion and strong understanding of the industry and our mission, developer/software marketing, and SaaS/Cloud exposure
+* BONUS: A passion and strong understanding of the industry and our mission

+Avoid the [confidence gap](http://www.theatlantic.com/magazine/archive/2014/05/the-confidence-gap/359815/); you do not have to match all the listed requirements exactly to apply.

+Work remotely from anywhere in the world.
+Curious to see what that looks like?
+Check out our [remote manifesto](https://about.gitlab.com/2015/04/08/the-remote-manifesto/).